Square Beard vs Round Beard – Find Your Perfect Fit

 Round Beard Characteristics

-- A smooth curve from the sideburns to the jaw
+- A smooth curve from the sideburns to the jaw with soft corners

-- Will usually have a trimmed beard
+- Pairs well with a trimmed but full beard

 Pros of Round Beard